King Calls For Effective International Response To Humanitarian Catastrophe In Gaza

-King Abdullah II called on the international community to coordinate an immediate and effective response to the humanitarian catastrophe in Gaza, during his participation in the MED9 summit in Paphos on Friday.
+AMMAN - his majesty King Abdullah called on the international community to coordinate an immediate and effective response to the humanitarian catastrophe in Gaza, during his participation in the MED9 summit in Paphos on Friday.

-During a session focused on the situation in the Middle East attended by His Royal Highness crown prince

 The King reiterated the importance of stopping the Israeli war on Gaza and Lebanon, as well as stepping up efforts to reach comprehensive regional calm, stressing that Jordan will not be a battleground for regional conflicts.

-His Majesty warned of the repercussions of the expanding circles of violence and displacement, the continued violence against Palestinians in the West Bank, and the violations of Islamic and Christian holy sites in Jerusalem.
+His Majesty warned of the repercussions of the expanding circles of violence and displacement, the continued violence against Palestinians in the West Bank, and the violations of Islamic and Christian holy sites in Jerusalem, the statement said.

 The King reiterated that there can be no peace nor stability in the region without a just and comprehensive solution to the Palestinian issue, on the basis of the two-state solution.